GallowayLabMIT/protocols/docs/protocols/tc/tc-basics/ipsc_culture.rst

 .. time:: ~15 min — don't forget to coat plates at least 1 hr ahead of time!

-To seed cells for an experiment, use Accutase to dissociate single cells.
-This allows for more accurate cell counting and seeding.
-However, Rock inhibitor must be added during seeding to promote survival of the single cells.
+Accutase can be used to dissociate iPSCs to single cells for seeding.
+However, Gentle Cell Dissociation Reagent (GCDR) is preferred, since
+Accutase (enzymatic) is harsher on the cells than GCDR (non-enzymatic).

 .. note::
-    Addition of ROCK inhibitor leads to cytoskeletal remodeling, so cells will have a spiky morphology the day after passaging.
+    Addition of Ri leads to cytoskeletal remodeling, so cells will have a spiky morphology the day after passaging.
     The morphology should return to normal a day or so after the ROCK inhibitor is removed.

 1. Aspirate old media.
 Gently wash with 1 mL PBS and aspirate.
 2. Add 1 mL Accutase (100 uL for a 96-well plate) and incubate at 37°C for 5-7 min until cells begin to lift off.
 3. Gently pipet up and down to dislodge cells.
-If using for flow cytometry, spin down the plate and prep as normal.
+If preparing for flow cytometry, spin down the plate and prep :doc:`as normal <flow_cytometry>`.
 If preparing to seed cells, add the dissociated cells to a 15 mL conical with DMEM/F12 and spin at 400g.

-   - While cells are spinning, prepare 1000x dilution of Rock inhibitor in mTeSR.
+   - While cells are spinning, prepare 1000x dilution of Ri in mTeSR.

 4. Aspirate the media and gently resuspend the cells in a small amount of mTeSR.
-5. Count cells as normal and dilute to desired concentration.
+5. Count cells :ref:`as normal <counting>` and dilute to desired concentration.
 6. Aspirate Geltrex from wells to seed and add cell suspension.
-7. Within 24 hours (e.g., the next day), media change to fresh mTeSR without Rock inhibitor.
+7. Within 24 hours (e.g., the next day), media change to fresh mTeSR without Ri.
 Then, proceed with the experiment as normal.

 Freezing
 ---------